Roberto Martinez signs new Belgium contract to 2022

 Martinez has been in charge of the Red Devils since 2016, and guided them to third place at the 2018 World Cup and the top of the current Fifa world rankings.

-Martinez’s side were among the favourites for glory at Euro 2020, having won all 10 games in qualifying.
+“I do feel that it wasn’t the time to break that relationship, so it’s time to look forward to a very intense international period — we’ve got the Nations League, then the qualification campaign already for the World Cup and then we’ll be able to look forward to the Euros.

+“So, it wasn’t the time and I do feel that our relationship needs to go further.”

-His new deal will see him remain in charge until after the 2022 World Cup in Qatar.
+Martinez’s new deal will see him remain in charge until after the 2022 World Cup in Qatar, in a double role that sees him serve as the Royal Belgian Football Federation’s (KBVB) technical director.

 The news was announced by the KBVB with a short video in which Real Madrid forward and Belgium captain Eden Hazard is playing a game online while taking a phone call from striker Romelu Lukaku.

 “Hi Romelu, did you see the coach has signed?”
 Hazard said.
 “Yes, isn’t that great news!
-Okay, bye.”
+OK, bye.”

+Belgium were among the favourites for glory at Euro 2020, having won all 10 games in qualifying.